Summer Programs and Internships

 Competitive summer research programs are wide ranging in duration, pay (or cost!), and location.
 Opportunities exist at national and international research institutions.
 We highlight several high quality programs below, some of which our students have completed.

-If you would like to discuss your plans for finding a summer internship, contact the Program Assistant to set up a time to meet with the Director of Undergraduate Studies, Prof. Andrew Jacobson, or the Assistant Chair Dr. Patricia Beddows.
+If you would like to discuss your plans for finding a summer internship, contact the Program Assistant to set up a time to meet with the Director of Undergraduate Studies and Assistant Chair Dr. Patricia Beddows.
 We are happy to help you find a good program that will support your learning and professional development as an earth scientist.

 NSF-REU - National Science Foundation Research Experiences for Undergraduates

 These competitive and prestigious positions generally encompass formal learning with the opportunity to conduct real research.
 You will become part of a group of students (~10) at a host university or research institution (NASA for example) all focused on some of the most progressive research areas in the field and laboratory today.REU positions can be transformative in your academic development.
 The NSF funding often includes stipends and, in many cases, assistance with housing and travel.
 The REU webpage includes not only sites for Earth Sciences but also many aligned fields that you should also consider, such as Atmospheric and Geospace Sciences, Ocean Sciences, Polar Programs, Astronomical Sciences, Physics, Chemistry, Biological Sciences and much more.
 While many programs are offered every year, there are new programs appearing all the time.
 Be sure to check these opportunities annually.